naototty/monasca-installer/Readme.md

 ```

 ## Install PostgreSQL Dependency
 Ansible installer assumes that all necessary yum packages are available in the yum repository.
-Because of, we need to copy the PostgreSQL package information into the yum repository.
+Therefore, we need to copy the PostgreSQL package information into the yum repository.

 Make postgresql 9.4 available for your Operating System